RussellCanfield/zephyr-demo/README.md

 To start the development server run `pnpm start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

+If you run into errors, try building the utils and components package manually.

+`npx nx build utils`
+`npx nx build components`

 ## Generate code

 If you happen to use Nx plugins, you can leverage code generators that might come with it.